hashicorp/nomad-driver-podman/README.md

 ## Using the driver

-The featureset is very limit.
+The featureset is very limited.
 For now you can:

 * use the jobs driver config to define the image for your container